What is a Faculty Learning Community?

 The LT&ITC, with major support from the Office of the Provost, will be offering 5 new Faculty Learning Communities for the 2014-2015 Academic Year.
 As you may know, The program includes a curriculum about enhancing faculty development with regularly-scheduled meetings and activities that provide participants with opportunities pertaining to the FLC’s major focus.
 The new FLCs will focus on the topics of Information Literacy, Plagiarism, the “Reacting to the Past” program, mid-career faculty development, and civic learning and civic engagement.

-Mid-Career Faculty Development Program (Facilitator: Tom Brinthaupt)
+Graduate Education (Facilitator: Tom Brinthaupt)

 Professional Learning Community (Facilitators: Heather Dillard & Terry Goodin)